Ruchitha96/Assesment/README.md

 >>>>>

-Created databse railway and ceated tables user ,train,station
+Created databse railway and ceated tables user ,train,station and placed the png files with screenhots of those